2019 Tax Form 1098-T

 The 1098-T form is used by eligible educational institutions to report information about their students to the IRS as required by the Taxpayer Relief Act of 1997.
 Eligible educational institutions are required to submit the student’s name, address, and taxpayer identification number, enrollment and academic status.
 Beginning with 2003, educational institutions must also report amounts to the IRS pertaining to qualified tuition and related expenses, as well as scholarships and/or grants, taxable or not.
 A 1098-T form must also be provided to each applicable student.
 This form is informational only.
 It serves to alert students that they may be eligible for federal income tax credits.
 It should not be considered as tax opinion or advice.
 While it is a good starting point, the 1098-T does not contain all of the information needed to claim a tax credit.
 There is no IRS requirement that you must claim the tuition and fees deduction or an education credit.
 Claiming education tax benefits is a voluntary decision for those who may qualify.

 02. Why did I receive a 1098-T and what should I do with it?

-In January of each year, Maryville College teams with Affiliated Computer Enterprises, Inc. (ACS) to consolidate and distribute 1098-T forms either by mail or electronically.
-Additionally, 1098-Ts are always available on the ACS website by going to www.1098-t.com, Access My Record, then following the prompts.
+In January of each year, Maryville College teams with Educational Computer Systems, Inc (ECSI) to consolidate and distribute 1098-T forms either by mail or electronically.
+Additionally, 1098-Ts are always available on the ECSI website by going to https://heartland.ecsi.net/index.html, sign in or register then follow the prompts.
 All students who had qualified tuition and other related educational expenses billed to them during the previous calendar year will receive a 1098-T form.
 The form is informational only and should not be considered as tax opinion or advice.
 It serves to alert students that they may be eligible for federal income tax credits.
 Receipt of Form 1098-T does not indicate eligibility for the tax credit.
 To determine the amount of qualified tuition and fees paid, and the amount of scholarships and grants received, a taxpayer should use their own financial records.

 03. Is a copy of this form sent to the IRS?